 Chronic pain results from combined biological, psychological, and social factors, and most often requires a multifactorial approach to management.
 Patients with chronic pain frequently experience depression, sleep disturbances and fatigue, as well as decreased mental and physical function.
 Chronic pain also produces long-term alterations in the nervous system.
 This alteration, termed “plasticity,” is manifested by changes in the sensitivity of pain receptors in the brain.
 This plasticity of the central neural system can lead to persistent pain even after medical or surgical correction of the disease or injury that was the original source of pain.
 It can even result in the spread of pain to other areas of the body.

-The field of neuromodulation has developed rapidly since the first implantable spinal cord stimulator device was used to treat pain in 1967.
-A specialized pain management doctor can implant the transmitter device through a minimally invasive surgery.
-Physicians who have specific training in neuromodulation techniques have reduced complications and adverse events associated with this procedure.
-For this reason, it is vital that patients carefully choose a board certified pain specialist with expertise in neuromodulation before committing to any therapy.
+Implanting a spinal cord stimulator is generally an ambulatory (outpatient) procedure.
+A pain management physician can implant the neuromodulation device through a minimally invasive surgery.
+Physicians who have undergone additional, specific training in neuromodulation techniques have reduced complications and adverse events associated with this procedure.
+For this reason, it is vital that patients carefully choose a board-certified pain specialist with expertise in neuromodulation before proceeding with treatment.

 Despite this careful selection process, some patients will not achieve optimal pain relief with spinal cord stimulation.
 Most often, this is due to factors such as lifestyle (for example, preexisting tobacco or drug use), age or a lengthy delay between the first appearance of pain symptoms and device implantation.

 About a week after the implantation, a patient will return the office so that the healthcare team can monitor the healing process and review the settings of the device.
 Initially, most spinal cord stimulators need slight adjustments in the first few weeks after implantation, but the settings are often stable thereafter.